 - Sharing a comparison chart contrasting features and prices between apps.

 - Describing each of these apps, their highlights, and notable differences between them.

-Today’s post explores 15 apps.
+Today’s post explores 19 sample organizer apps.
 There a lot of information here.
-Scan the app categories and descriptions and explore the facts to help you decide what’s the best metadata app for you.
+Scan the app categories and descriptions and explore the facts to help you decide what’s the best sound effect library manager for you.